ServerMod/Smod2/README.md

 1. Navigate to your SCP Secret Lab folder.
 2. Go into SCSL_Data/Managed/
 3. Make a backup of Assembly-CSharp.dll
-4. Replace Assembly-CSharp.dll with the one in the releases tab.
+4. Replace Assembly-CSharp.dll with the one in the releases tab and copy Smod2.dll from the releases tab into the same folder.

 ## Server Name Variables
 Currently supported variables (place in your servers name):